alimelgohary/PrayerNotify/README.md

 # PrayerNotify

-This Application is a C# Console Application that shows the user all muslim prayer (الصلاة) times according to some [Coordination](https://www.geodatos.net/en/coordinates) and a method of calculation.
+This Application is a C# Console Application that shows the user all muslim prayer (الصلاة) times according to some [Decimal Coordinates](https://www.geodatos.net/en/coordinates) and a method of calculation.

 It shows the remaining time for prayer